aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine-programmers-guide/template-syntax/outputting-sequential-data/using-charts-to-represent-sequential-data/_index.md

 1. Add an opening foreach tag to the chart title.
 1. Depending on the type of the chart, add x tags to the chart title or chart series’ names as follows.<br>
    **&lt;&lt;x [x_value_expression&gt;&gt;**<br>
-  - For a scatter or bubble chart, you can go one of the following ways:
+   - For a scatter or bubble chart, you can go one of the following ways:{{< /highlight >}}
-    - To use the same x-value expression for all chart series, add a single x tag to the chart title after the corresponding foreach tag.
+    - To use the same x-value expression for all chart series, add a single x tag to the chart title after the corresponding foreach tag.{{< /highlight >}}
     - To use different x-value expressions for every chart series, add multiple x tags to chart series’ names – one for each chart series.<br>
-      An x-value expression for a scatter or bubble chart must return a numeric value.
+      An x-value expression for a scatter or bubble chart must return a numeric value.{{< /highlight >}}
    - For a chart of another type, add a single x tag to the chart title after the corresponding foreach tag.
 In this case, an x-value expression must return a numeric, date, or string value.
 1. For a chart of any type, add y tags to chart series’ names as follows.<br>
 **&lt;&lt;y [y_value_expression]&gt;&gt;**<br>
 An y-value expression must return a numeric value.